How to find what is tripping my circuit breaker

 8 Call a professional: If you have tried all the steps above and are still unable to identify or fix the short circuit, it’s best to call a qualified electrician.
 They will have the expertise and tools needed to diagnose and repair the issue safely.

-See also How to get a free iphone
+See also How to make a batter for prawns

 Remember, dealing with electrical issues can be dangerous, so always prioritize your safety and consult a professional if you’re unsure.